zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 ### Simulate data

-Finally, we define additional arguments for aDDM trial simulator (e.g. fixation data, time step for simulations).
-Note these need to be specified as a `NamedTuple`, and must have at least two elements.
-Otherwise it tries to apply `iterate` to the single element which would likely end with a  `MethodError`.
-In this example I specify `timeStep` and `cutoff` in addition to the  only required argument without a default `fixationData` to avoid this.
+Finally, we define additional arguments for the second component of the model, the trial simulator.
+Here, these are the fixation data, time step for simulations and the maximum length a trial is allowed (in ms).
+These arguments need to be specified as a `NamedTuple`, and must have at least two elements.
+Otherwise the function tries to apply `iterate` to the single element which would likely end with a  `MethodError`.
+In this example, we specify `timeStep` and `cutoff` in addition to the  only required argument without a default `fixationData` to avoid this.

 ```@repl 1
 MyArgs = (timeStep = 10.0, cutOff = 20000, fixationData = MyFixationData);